albar965/littlenavmap-manual/README.md

 Airports or navaids that are selected in the flight plan table or in the search result table are highlighted on the map with a green/black or a yellow/black ring respectively.

 These highlight rings provide all functionality of visible map objects, even if the objects are not shown at the current zoom distance (ring is empty).
-That covers double click for zoom in, single click for information dock window and all context menu entries.
+This allows double click for zoom in, single click for information dock window and all context menu entries.

 ### Airport Diagram {#airport-diagram}